Changes to a health care reform bill in the U.S. Senate increased to $2.3 billion the extra money that would assist low-income residents in Nevada.

-"I promised the people of Nevada that I wouldn't support any health insurance reform proposal that wasn't good for our state, and I meant it," Reid said in a statement.
+“I promised the people of Nevada that I wouldn’t support any health insurance reform proposal that wasn’t good for our state and I meant it,” Reid said in a written statement.

 An earlier version of the bill would have required states to increase the percentage rate they pay for Medicaid.
 Reid said that was unacceptable and sought changes to shield Nevada from such an increase.

 The five-year period of eligibility expansion would span 2014-19.
-The $2.3 billion would be on top of the projected $7.6 billion the state expects to spend on Medicaid over 10 years, which the federal government is set to match.
+The $2.3 billion would be on top of the projected $7.6 billion the state expects to spend in 10 years on Medicaid, which the federal government is set to match.

 The state would have to put up an estimated $201 million in matching funds to access the $2.3 billion.
 But with $77 million in savings elsewhere in the legislation, the true cost to Nevada would be $124 million.

-Reid had expressed concern earlier that Baucus' proposal to expand access to Medicaid was untenable if it required cash-strapped states such as Nevada to help pay to provide care to people who were not previously eligible.
+Reid had expressed concern earlier that Baucus’ proposal to expand access to Medicaid was untenable if it required cash-strapped states like Nevada to help pay to provide care to people who weren’t previously eligible.

 “If it is a federal government mandate, the federal government should pay for it,” Gibbons spokesman Dan Burns said.
 “Time limits are a smoke screen.”

-"The state general fund is in serious trouble.
-We are not in a position to say, 'Yes, we can match X percent,'" he said.
+“The state general fund is in serious trouble.
+We are not in a position to say ‘yes, we can match X percent,’” Burns said.

-More light was shed Tuesday on other Senate health care reform plans in the works.
+More light was shed Tuesday on other Senate health care reform proposals in the works.

 A spokeswoman for the Nevada Cancer Institute said an amendment by Sens.
 Debbie Stabenow, D-Mich., and Robert Menendez, D-N.J., that is supported by Reid would change the way the Summerlin-based institute is reimbursed through Medicare.

-The amendment covers a few cancer centers nationwide, including the Nevada Cancer Institute.
+The narrowly focused amendment covers just a few cancer centers nationwide, including the Nevada Cancer Institute.